 Ever start reading a web page or a tutorial and wonder what the heck the writer was talking about?
+Wish you had a marketing terms glossary?

-Terms such as lightweight code (what, is it made out of feathers?), or nixie (related to pixies maybe?) can be awfully confusing.
+Words and phrases such as lightweight code (what, is it made out of feathers?), or nixie (related to pixies maybe?) can be awfully confusing.
 Here’s a guide to busting some of that jargon.

 A/B split: dividing your list (or your web page views) in two pieces.
 You change one variable at a time (like button color) and test to see which performs better.